LewisGraves/project-1/README.md

 if attempts are left
     continue game
 else
-    alert "you lose"
+    alert "you lose"`

+- As a user I want to be able to start a new game

-function to start new game
+`function to start new game
 reset attempts
 reset incorrect array
 reset word
-reset underscores
+reset underscores`

 ## version 2